Bespoke Bentley revives luxury car's fortunes

 Generating the success to support this expansion has taken careful nurturing from VW, and it has nudged Bentley into the 21st century while retaining the craftsmanship and bespoke service that have kept it alive for almost a hundred years.

-It's first focus has been production, and the site at Crewe in the UK has changed dramatically over the past decade.
+Its first focus has been production, and the site at Crewe in the UK has changed dramatically over the past decade.

 Buildings which once made Merlin engines for famous World War Two planes like the Lancaster, Hurricane and Spitfire in the 1940s have now been cleaned, painted and equipped with the largest roof-based solar panel set-up in the UK.